josdejong/svelte-jsoneditor/README.md

 - `onError(err: Error)`.
   Callback fired when an error occurs.
 Default implementation is to log an error in the console and show a simple alert message to the user.
-- `onChange(content: Content, previousContent: Content, patchResult: JSONPatchResult | null)`.
+- `onChange(content: Content, previousContent: Content, changeStatus: { contentErrors: ContentErrors, patchResult: JSONPatchResult | null })`.
 The callback which is invoked on every change made in the JSON document.
 The parameter `patchResult` is only available in `tree` mode, and not in `text` mode, since a change in arbitrary text cannot be expressed as a JSON Patch document.
 - `onChangeMode(mode: 'tree' | 'text')`.
 Invoked when the mode is changed.
 - `onClassName(path: Path, value: any): string | undefined`.
   Add a custom class name to specific nodes, based on their path and/or value.